terryhyuk/LuckDepot/README.md

 - Admin web for product registration and management
 - Driver and operational status management
 - Data visualization with Syncfusion Flutter Charts

 ---

+## Project Structure (MVVM)

+This project applies the MVVM (Model-View-ViewModel) architecture for clear separation of concerns and maintainability.

+- **Model (10 files):** Defines core data structures and business logic.
+- **View (19 files):** Implements UI pages and reusable widgets.
+- **ViewModel (9 files):** Handles state management and connects views with models.

+> All files were implemented in Dart, following Flutter best practices.

+---